The Alto Adige Wine Summit – Live At The Witch Trials

 The Witch Trials – my top ten wines from the Aldo Adige Wine Summit

-During the Wine Summit, I tasted hundreds of wines from a large number of Alto Adige producers in different venues.
+During the Wine Summit, I tasted hundreds of wines from many Alto Adige producers in different venues.
 They included varietal and blended whites and reds, rosé, sweet and sparkling examples.
 I’ve selected my top ten wines by choosing a favourite from each grape variety or blend to ensure diversity.
 I’ve also checked that they are all available to buy in the UK.
 Hence I apologise for leaving out some examples that are not currently available or would be varietal duplicates.

 Cantina Terlano (Kellerai Terlan), Terlano Classico DOC 2014 £14.85 at Bottle Apostle.
 The entry-level wine from this coop.
 A DOC blend of 60% Pinot Bianco, 30% Chardonnay and 10% Sauvignon blanc.
 Smoky white peaches.
 Iodine?
 Will age for years.
 Newbies to Alto Adige start here.